wavefrontHQ/opentelemetry-examples/DOTNET-example/README.md

 All that is left for us to do at this point is to visit ```http://localhost:5114``` and refresh the page, triggering our app to generate and emit a trace of that transaction.
-When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in the Tanzu Observability user interface.
+When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in our user interface.